The-Compiler/vscode-python-tox/README.md

 * `python-tox.selectWithArgs`: Show a menu allowing to pick a tox environment, then ask for custom arguments.
 * `python-tox.selectMultiple`: Show a menu allowing to pick multiple tox environments.
 * `python-tox.selectMultipleWithArgs`: Show a menu allowing to pick multiple tox environments, then ask for custom arguments.
+* `python-tox.openDocs`: Open the tox documentation in the web browser.

 ## Release Notes